micheleantonazzi/gibson-env-utilities/README.md

 [![](https://sonarcloud.io/api/project_badges/measure?project=micheleantonazzi_gibson-env-utilities&metric=security_rating)](https://sonarcloud.io/dashboard/index/micheleantonazzi_gibson-env-utilities)
 [![](https://sonarcloud.io/api/project_badges/measure?project=micheleantonazzi_gibson-env-utilities&metric=vulnerabilities)](https://sonarcloud.io/dashboard/index/micheleantonazzi_gibson-env-utilities)

-This Python library offers a series of utilities for using [GibsonEnv](https://github.com/micheleantonazzi/GibsonEnv.git)
+This Python library offers a series of utilities for easily using [GibsonEnv](https://github.com/micheleantonazzi/GibsonEnv.git).

+## Doors Sample

+*DoorsSample* class is built using the [generic-dataset](https://github.com/micheleantonazzi/generic-dataset) framework.
+It models a door sample, storing the data (the RGB-D images, the semantic image and the position of the acquisition) and some useful operations to manipulate it.

 ## Environments data

-*GibsonEnvironmentsData* implements a series of operations to retrieve and use some information about the worlds in the Gibson's dataset.
+*GibsonEnvironmentsData* implements a series of operations the worlds in Gibson's dataset.
 This information includes:

 * the environment's name
 * if the environment is semantically annotated
 * for each floor: